planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Search/filter notation
 ----------------------

-Controls like Query, Attributes, Layers List ca use expression to filter or search features in a layer.
+Controls like Query, Attributes, Layers List can use expression to filter or search features in a layer.
 Expression can use the following notation.

 Type in a filter expression to narrow your search to one or more attributes.